 • Hold off on getting a new card.
 Too many hard credit inquiries might flag you as a high-risk borrower who’s reliant on credit.
 If you’ve recently had multiple inquiries on your credit, consider waiting a couple of months before re-applying for a new card.

-• Work on your credit score.
-All card issuers look at your credit score to see if it meets its minimum requirement.
+• Build your credit score.
+Card issuers typically look at your credit score to see if it meets its minimum requirement.
 A higher credit score is a positive indicator that you’re a responsible borrower.

 • Apply for a secured credit card.
-A secured credit card is a credit-building card in which you deposit money or collateral in a certain amount.
+A secured credit card can be a credit-building card in which you deposit money or collateral in a certain amount.
 This amount acts as your credit limit.

 • Appeal the decision.
 If you applied for a credit card and were denied, the issuer must legally inform you of the reason for the denial.
 If you can provide more information that might sway the issuer in your favor, you can ask them to reexamine your application.